 Prepare financial resources

-Apart from the viability of the business, financial capital is a vital consideration in proceeding with the venture.
+Apart from viability of business, financial capital is a vital consideration in proceeding with the venture.
 Whether it comes from pooled savings from investors and partners or secured from a financial institution, it provides a lifeline in starting up the business as it will be used to buy equipment, deposit for commercial space lease, government licensing and staff salary and benefits.

 If you need additional capital funding, loans can be obtained from lending banks.
-For a higher degree of success or getting granted a higher amount of loans, the business plan laid out above must be presented in an orderly manner.
+For higher degree of success or getting granted a higher amount of loans, the business plan laid out above must be presented in an orderly manner.

 Make your carwash business happen

 Once the planning is done, the real hard work takes place next.

 Get the paperworks out of the way

 As with any business, a proper accreditation and licensing must be obtained before commencing operations.

 Register with Department of Trade and Industry or Securities and Exchange Commission

 Your carwash business will need a brand identity and will be registered with the government agencies as a corporation (SEC) or sole propreitorship (DTI).
 Such process doesn’t take too long.
 Read our guide on how you can name your business and on how to register it with DTI.